KevinTheMix/CheatSheets/Vue.js.md

 ### Drawbacks

 * Basic prototyping is easy, but building a complex app requires knowledge & integration of its ecosystem, and might not be appropriate for entreprise-scale applications
-* Reactivity can be tricky for more complex types beyong numbers & strings
+* Reactivity can be tricky for more complex types beyond numbers & strings
 * .vue file type is not widely used & known by developers
 * Relatively new & untested compared to React & Angular